Council owned high rise - fire safety FAQs

 What is cladding and why is it put on high rise blocks?

-There is a wide range of different kinds of cladding used in residential and commercial buildings.
-Cladding can be used for a number of different reasons, including improving the thermal performance of buildings, modernising and changing appearance.
+There is a range of different kinds of cladding used in residential and commercial buildings.
+Cladding can be used for a number of reasons, including improving the thermal performance of buildings, modernising and changing appearance.
 A number of high rise blocks in our council-owned housing stock have had a form of cladding called 'External Wall Insulation' fitted to address repair issues, provide extra insulation and reduce heating costs for tenants.

 How many council-owned high rise buildings are there?